 To cook up this dynamic option, start with your HTML:

 Of course, not everyone wants to spend time and effort creating a hamburger button that may or may not get clicked by users.
 Some website owners simply aren't comfortable with CSS and HTML coding, while others prefer to prioritize content creation or main page layouts.

 If that's your preference, consider website building tools that offer built-in burger options.

-Do it all with HubSpot CMS.
-Build a great website that suits your needs and captures your target market, and make sure everything is working as intended with traffic monitoring and marketing campaign integration.
+With CMS Hub, you can build a great website that suits your needs and captures your target market.
+Make sure everything is working as intended with traffic monitoring and marketing campaign integration.
 Hamburger buttons come standard.

 Simple is the name of the game for this website builder.
 Site123 isn't fancy — it's free and makes it easy to integrate hamburger menus into your web design.

 It makes sense; the menu can cause confusion or put critical navigation options just out of reach.
 But there are burger benefits: Building your own button or using a website builder tool lets you decide where this menu makes the most impact and gives you total control over navigation on your site.